-You may be wondering what a propagation box is.
-A propagation box, or propagation chamber, is something that can be used for rooting plant cuttings.
-It works like a mini greenhouse that will protect plant cuttings and give them enough moisture so they can survive until they sprout roots.
+A propagation box, propagation chamber or propagator, is something that can be used for rooting plant cuttings.
+It works like a mini greenhouse that will protect plant cuttings and give them enough moisture so they can survive until they grow roots.
+In this post, I will show you how to make a homemade propagator, and also how to use it for growing from cuttings.

-Whenever I trim a plant or a piece breaks off, I’ll put the cutting into one of my propagation boxes.
-I check the boxes every few days to see if there are any new roots, and check the moisture level of the medium.
+Check on your cuttings every few days to see if there are any new plant roots, and to monitor the moisture of the medium.
 The rooting medium should never be soggy or completely dried out.
 It’s best to keep the medium consistently moist.
 I recommend getting yourself an inexpensive soil moisture gauge to help you monitor the moisture of the medium.
 You can add water by slowly pouring it down the inside of the box, or mist it using a spray bottle.

 Related Post: How To Propagate Spider Plants